The Significant and Often Neglected Link Between Attitude and Behavior

 DISRUPTIVE CHANGE AND BEHAVIOUR

-As a trainer, it becomes particularly challenging when leaders want a quick fix for behavior change even though they haven’t put basic systems in place to fix the “root” of their problem.
+As a trainer, it becomes particularly challenging when leaders want a quick fix for behaviour change and they haven’t put basic systems in place to fix the “root” of their problem.
 Certainly, rewards can induce behavior change temporarily but one must always be wary of where rewards are used as employees may start depending on rewards to get things done.
-For those who insist on quick fixes for long lasting behavior change, keep in mind that you are only treating symptoms.
+For those who insist on quick fixes for long-lasting behavior change, keep in mind that you are only treating symptoms.
 If you insist on the quick fix, DON’T CALL ME!!
 My suggestion is that you give Benny Hinn a call – I have heard that he performs “miracles”.
-Please see below for his contact information:

 EVOLUTIONARY CHANGE AND BEHAVIOUR

-Think about it!!!
-It’s 2017.
-If negative behaviour have persisted in your organization for the last decade, you may want to think about the environment that created it.
+Think about it!!
+If negative behavior has persisted in your organization for the last decade, you may want to think about the environment that created it.
 Fixing the “root” is an evolutionary change.
 It takes time.
-It involves using (not just having) the right hiring processes, the right Performance Assessments and leaders who know how to develop people.
+It involves using (not just having) the right hiring processes, the right Performance Assessments, and leaders who know how to develop and inspire people.
+These are evolutionary changes!!!
 I have written about this in previous blogs but I am repeating it here for good reason.
-These are evolutionary changes!!!

-Behavior is a choice.
+Always remember that behavior is a choice.
 It is not uncontrolled behavior by individuals or that someone got possessed.
 Employees, at times, don’t understand the value of the “Big Picture” and are not held accountable.
 What do we end up with?
-A lack of commitment, frustration, loss of your best workers and leaders having to do extra work because of the continued existence of negative behaviour.
+A lack of commitment, frustration, loss of your best workers, and leaders having to do extra work because of the continued existence of negative behavior.
+The creation of the right environment is crucial and this comes not only from skills and knowledge but also from immediate conversations, ongoing conversations and processes that support them.

 American Psychological Association Attitudes and Behavior Change. http://www.apa.org/pi/aids/resources/education/attitude-change.aspx

-Attitudes, Behaior, and Social Practice.
+Attitudes, Behavior, and Social Practice.
 Journal of Sociology and Social Welfare.
 March 2011. https://www.wmich.edu/hhs/newsletters_journals/jssw_institutional/individual_subscribers/38.1.Chaiklin.pdf

 868-681-3492 | firstname.lastname@example.org